VanAllen Insights

 Large Maintenance Event

 Another key factor in aircraft replacement strategy is identifying and mitigating the cost and downtime of large maintenance events.
-Depending on your aircraft model, these large inspections may occur every 6, 8 or 12 years.
-The cost and downtime can range from $100,000/10 days to $500,000+/30+ days.
+The frequency of maintenance is dependent on the aircraft, as well as the requirements set forth by the aviation governing body.
+Depending on your aircraft model, these large inspections may occur every 6, 8, or 12 years.
+The cost and downtime can range from $100k for a 10-day maintenance period up to over $500k for a 30+ day period.

 Technology Advancements

-Technology within the cockpit and cabin continue to evolve and improve at a rapid pace.
-Key technologies like enhanced vision, heads up display, and synthetic vision have become common in new aircraft.
-These avionics improvements are key to risk mitigation.
-This includes reducing pilot workload and improved situational awareness.
-Staying aligned with these advancements either require significant modification of aging aircraft ($500k to $1,000k+) or developing a replacement cycle accordingly.
+Technology within the cockpit and cabin continues to evolve and improve at a rapid pace.
+Avionics improvement technologies like enhanced vision, heads-up display, and synthetic vision have become common in new aircraft.
+While they’re an added cost, they are key to risk mitigation, reducing pilot workload, and improving situational awareness.
+Staying aligned with these safety and performance advancements requires either significant modification of aging aircraft ($500k to $1,000k+) or developing a replacement cycle accordingly.

 Choosing a Renewal Cycle

-Selecting a renewal cycle should align with your organization’s philosophy and financial risk appetite:
+All that said, we recommend that you select a renewal cycle that aligns with your organization’s philosophy and appetite for financial risk:

-- Conservative: replace the aircraft every 5 years to maintain in-warranty benefits.
+• Conservative: If you want to mitigate as much risk as possible, your organization should replace the aircraft every 5 years to maintain in-warranty benefits.

 Want to learn more about your aircraft replacement options?
-Contact VanAllen to learn more about our Fleet Planning services
+Trust in our decades of aviation mastery, holistic perspective, and uncompromising integrity to advise you on the best path forward.
+Contact VanAllen to learn more about our Fleet Planning services.